 9.1.1 The laboratory shall have and follow a standard operating procedure for each analytical method used by the laboratory.
-The procedures shall specify reagents, sample preparation, extraction, equipment and controls which are standard for DNA analysis and data interpretation.
+The procedures shall specify reagents, sample preparation, extraction methods (to include differential extraction of nuclear DNA samples with adequate amount of sperm), equipment, and controls which are standard for DNA analysis and data interpretation.